 Why is this medication prescribed?

-Enfortumab vedotin-ejfv injection is used to treat urothelial cancer (cancer of the lining of the bladder and other parts of the urinary tract) that has spread to nearby tissues or other parts of the body and has worsened after treatment with other chemotherapy medications.
+Enfortumab vedotin-ejfv injection is used to treat urothelial cancer (cancer of the lining of the bladder and other parts of the urinary tract) that has spread to nearby tissues or other parts of the body or cannot be removed by surgery, and has worsened after treatment with other chemotherapy medications or if these chemotherapy medications cannot be used for treatment.
 Enfortumab vedotin-ejfv injection is in a class of medications called monoclonal antibodies.
 It works by helping your immune system to slow or stop the growth of cancer cells.

 How should this medicine be used?